CorrieRB/recipe/README.md

 # Recipe
 ### This repository includes an example recipe for my Mom's Favourite pancakes
+1. Open the file instructions.txt
+2. Read and make sure you have the appropriate ingredients
-The materials and instructions are included in the file instructions.txt
+3. Follow the instructions in the instructions.txt file